igorski/zJS-lib/README.md

 # zjslib...

-...is a small library of utilities providing an abstraction to the DOM layer (see _Sprite_), allowing you to separate the logic of your application from the HTML document.
-Additionally, the library provides an easily disposable listener interface as well as prototypes that should work for both functional or object oriented programming patterns.
+...is a small (nearly spartan!) library of utilities providing an abstraction to the DOM layer (see _Sprite_), allowing you to separate the logic of your application from the HTML document.
+Additionally, the library provides an interface to easily clean up attached listeners / memory (see _Disposable_) as well as function prototypes that should work for both functional or object oriented programming patterns.

 Projects using this library :